Skip to main content

 In this example, once the scan of the piece of mail is available in the dashboard, we want to verify the document's content.

-If the scanned content contains the word IRS and does not contain the word Notice, the rule should apply the tag Legal:
+If the scanned content contains the word IRS and does not contain the word Notice, the rule should apply the tag Legal assign to team Legal:

 With the content-based rule above, any mail that: